ibm-cloud-docs/solution-tutorials/multi-region-serverless.md

 The first step is to create an instance of {{site.data.keyword.cis_full_notm}} ({{site.data.keyword.cis_short_notm}}) and to point your custom domain {{site.data.keyword.cis_short_notm}} name servers.

 1. Navigate to the [{{site.data.keyword.cis_full_notm}}](https://{DomainName}/catalog/services/internet-services) in the {{site.data.keyword.Bluemix_notm}} catalog.
-1. Set the service name, and click **Create** to create an instance of the service.
-You can use any pricing plans for this tutorial.
+1. Set the service name - `mr-serverless-internet-services`, and click **Create** to create an instance of the service. _You can use any pricing plans for this tutorial_.
-1. When the service instance is provisioned, click on **Let's get Started**.
+2. When the service instance is provisioned, click on **Add domain** under **Overview** page.
-1. Enter your domain name and click **Connect and continue**.
+3. Enter your domain name and click **Next**.
-1. Setup your DNS records is an optional step and can be skipped for this tutorial. click on **Next Step**
+4. Setup your DNS records is an optional step and can be skipped for this tutorial. click on **Next**.
-1. When the name servers are assigned, configure your registrar or domain name provider to use the name servers listed.
+5. When the name servers are assigned under **Delegate domain management**, configure your registrar or domain name provider to use the name servers listed.
-1. After you've configured your registrar or the DNS provider, it may require up to 24 hours for the changes to take effect.
+6. After you've configured your registrar or the DNS provider, it may require up to 24 hours for the changes to take effect.
+Click **Next** and once the service is configured, click **Done**.

    When the domain's status on the Overview page changes from *Pending* to *Active*, you can use the `dig <your_domain_name> ns` command to verify that the new name servers have taken effect.
    {:tip}